On the topology of Lagrangian fillings of the standard Legendrian sphere: Diffeomorphism type of real Lagrangian fillings

 \subsection{Acknowledgement}

 The authors cordially thank Georgios Dimitroglou Rizell for helpful comments on the first version of the paper.
-JK is supported by a KIAS Individual Grant SP068001 via the Center for Mathematical Challenges at Korea Institute for Advanced Study and by the POSCO Science Fellowship of POSCO TJ Park Foundation.
-MK is supported by the National Research Foundation of Korea(NRF) grant funded by the Korea government(MSIT) (No. NRF-2021R1F1A1060118) and by Sunchon National University Research Fund in 2021 (Grant number: 2021-0238).
-A part of this work was done while MK visited KIAS.
-The authors are grateful for its warm hospitality.
+JK is supported by the National Research Foundation of Korea(NRF) grant funded by the Korea government(MSIT) (No. 2022R1F1A1074587) and the Sogang University Research Grant of 202210022.01.
+MK is supported by the National Research Foundation of Korea(NRF) grant funded by the Korea government(MSIT) (No. NRF-2021R1F1A1060118).
+A part of this work was done while the authors visited KIAS.
+They are grateful for its warm hospitality.